Fody/Fody/.github/ISSUE_TEMPLATE/bug_report.md

 **Conditions**

-Where relevant Ensure you are using the current stable versions of the following:
+Where relevant, ensure you are using the current stable versions of the following:

  * Fody (note for this you need an explicit NuGet reference to Fody in you csproj)
  * Fody weavers